-Many investigations focused on earning inequalities in Hungary over the last years, or, in a wider context, on income inequalities of Hungarian households.11 Kattuman and Redmond (2001) investigated the non-panel HBS data to examine income inequality in Hungary between 1987 and 1996.
-Their analysis showed a sharp increase in income inequalities between 1991 and 1993, followed by a little growth between 1993 and 1996.
+Many investigations focused on earning inequalities in Hungary over the last years, or, in a wider context, on income inequalities of Hungarian households.
+In Kattuman and Redmond (2001) investigated the non-panel HBS data to examine income inequality in Hungary between 1987 and 1996.
+Their analysis showed a sharp increase in income inequality between 1991 and 1993, followed by a little growth between 1993 and 1996.

-Medgyesi, Szívós and Tóth (2000) publishes a time series of Gini coefficients embracing the whole of the period under our investigation.
+A paper by Medgyesi, Szívós and Tóth (2000) publishes a time series of Gini coefficients embracing the whole of the period under our investigation.
 Their data are computed with reference to the period 1991/2 and 1996/7 on the basis of the surveys of the HHP, then on the basis of two TÁRKI Hungarian Household Monitor surveys separate from each other and from the panel.
-Their results suggest that the Gini coefficient of equalised income12 rose from 0.278 to 0.316 between 1992/93 and 1994/95, then stagnated for two years.
+Their results suggest that the Gini coefficient of equalised income 10.309 for two years.
 Following that period, the Gini coefficient began to move upward again to reach 0.320 in 1997/98, and 0.343 in 1998/99.